QuantWi/EverBrook_US_LS_Backtester/README.md

 ## 📊 Quant Research Project Overview

 This repository contains **factor models** and **long–short backtesting engines** built and maintained in Google Colab.
-It provides a complete workflow — from factor construction and normalization to portfolio optimization, monthly rebalancing, and performance evaluation.
+It provides a complete workflow — from factor construction and normalization to portfolio optimization, monthly rebalancing, and performance evaluation based on Russell 3000 stocks.

 ---